Precise Attribute Intensity Control in Large Language Models via Targeted Representation Editing: Precise Attribute Intensity Control via Target Representation Editing

 \subsection{Test-time Intervention for Target Attribute Intensity Control}

-With a trained value function that can predict attribute intensity scores from partial generations, we leverage it to guide the policy model toward generating text with a specific attribute score through targeted representation editing.
-Unlike previous approaches~\cite{ huang2024deal, kong2024aligning, lin2023unlocking, zhang2023defending} that merely push the model to maximize or minimize a preference, \ours enables precise targeting of any scores within the full range of attribute intensities.
+With a trained value function that can predict attribute intensity scores from partial generations, we leverage it to guide the language model toward generating text with a specific attribute score through targeted representation editing.
+Unlike previous approaches~\cite{huang2025deal, kong2024aligning, lin2023unlocking, zhang2024defending} that merely push the model to maximize or minimize a preference, our method enables precise targeting of any scores within the full range of attribute intensities.

 Given a target attribute intensity score $\tau \in [0,1]$, we aim to minimize the deviation between the predicted attribute intensity score and the target:

 We achieve this through gradient descent on the hidden states during the generation process.
 At each decoding step $t$, we compute the prediction of the value function $V_\phi(h_t)$ based on the current hidden state $h_t$.
 If the predicted score deviates from the target $\tau$, we adjust the hidden state through: